Board of Directors

 Diane Diamond: Programs and Events Chair

 She has been in association management since 1987 working for both a state and national trade associations (Financial Managers Society, Illinois Credit Union League, The Institute of Financial Education).
-She also served as the Director of Training at a community bank and taught various courses at the junior college level.
-She earned a bachelor’s degree in education (Miami University, Ohio) and a master’s degree in human development (University of Illinois).
+Diane served as the Director of Training at a community bank and taught various courses at the junior college level.
+She has a bachelor’s degree in education (Miami University, Ohio) and a master’s degree in human development (University of Illinois).

 Jessica Dennes: Communications Chair